 1970 - Prince Sihanouk travels abroad in January to solicit Chinese and Soviet assistance to stop North Vietnam from encroaching on Cambodian territory during the course of its war with South Vietnam and the US.

 On 18 March Sihanouk's right-wing opponents within the government seize the opportunity, banning his return from China and installing Defence Minister Lon Nol as premier of the newly proclaimed Khmer Republic.
 The coup is supported by the CIA.

 The new, US-backed government stirs anti-Vietnamese sentiment and initiates ineffectual military operations against the Viet Cong troops.
 Simultaneously, the Lon Nol government cancels an agreement allowing North Vietnam to use the port at Sihanoukville.

 In April US President Nixon authorises the invasion of Cambodia by a joint US-South Vietnamese force of 30,000 troops.
-Tasked with destroying Vietnamese communist bases inside Cambodia, the force pushes the Vietnamese further into Cambodia but is otherwise ineffective and is forced to withdraw in June by the US Congress.
+Tasked with destroying Vietnamese communist bases inside Cambodia, the troops push the Vietnamese further into Cambodia but are otherwise ineffective and are forced to withdraw in June by the US Congress.

 In China, Sihanouk forms a government in exile and builds an alliance with the Khmer Rouge.
 Both are intent on seeing the overthrow of the Lon Nol government.

 The Khmer Rouge receive military aid and training from the North Vietnamese and support from China and are quickly transformed into an effective fighting force, expanding from a small guerilla outfit of less than 5,000 to an army of 100,000 in a matter of months.